Akipe/awesome-android-aosp/readme.md

 *English is not my primary language, there might be some language mistakes (feel free to correct them!).*

+There are also other nice resources references available on this repository :
-There is also a list of all pages for the official AOSP Android documentation here : [summary_official_documentation.md](summary_official_documentation.md)
+- pages from the official AOSP Android documentation : [official_documentation.md](official_documentation.md)
+- videos from some interesting video channel : [channel_videos.md](channel_videos.md)

 ## Contents